nicholasbishop/able/README.md

 - Numbers: integers and floats.
 Integers can be prefixed with `0x` for hex or `0b` for binary.
 Case does not matter; `0xabc` is the same as `0XABC`.
-Floats must be numeric; nan/inf are not valid floats (although they can be expressed as strings).
+In addition to normal numeric floats the special names `nan` and `inf` can be used. `inf` can also be spelled `infinity`.
+Again, case does not matter.
 Examples:

         42
         3.14
         0xff
         0b11001001
+        -inf
+        infinity
+        +INFINITY
+        nan

 - Strings: denoted by either a single quote or a double quote.
 Forward slash (`\`) is used for escaping special characters.
 Regular